A Guide to One of America’s Prettiest Campuses

 The Bell Tower

 The Bell Tower is a touchstone for all Belmont visitors, with melodic bells playing hourly and a quaint prayer chapel available to all.
-Located at the south end of the historic lawn, this scenic structure has become a favorite backdrop for engagement and graduation photos and is a landmark for all guests on Belmont’s campus.
+Located at the south end of the historic lawn, this scenic structure has become a favorite backdrop for club events and graduation photos.
+It is truly a landmark for students and guests alike on Belmont’s campus.

 Bear Creek